-Windows Movie Maker is one of these discontinued programs.
-Due to the great popularity of this application, today we’re going to show you how to download and install it on Windows 10.
+Windows Movie Maker is one of Microsoft’s most popular discontinued programs.
+Due to the great popularity of this application, today we’re going to show you how to download and install Windows Movie Maker on Windows 10.

 Windows Movie Maker versions